Controls

 Rules

-• value: Represents the currenly selected values.
+• value: Represents the currently selected values.
 This takes the form of a JSON in string notation.
-Any values found in the JSON String will have the corressponding option checked; an empty JSON String or one that has values not in the options list will have nothing checked.
+Any values found in the JSON String will have the corresponding option checked; an empty JSON String or one that has values not in the options list will have nothing checked.

 • inline: Allows options to align themselves horizontally.
 It can be set either true or false.